mikera/core.matrix/README.md

 Key objectives:

  - Provide a clear, standard API / abstraction for matrix and vector maths in Clojure
- - Enable support for different underlying implementations
+ - Enable support for different underlying matrix library implementations
  - Provide a base layer for other projects (e.g. Incanter)
- - Maintain good performance where possible
+ - Maintain good performance wherever possible

 Example implementations we might want to support: